parrt/cs601/lectures/git-basics.md

 You should commit only logical chunks like feature additions, bug fixes, or comment updates across the project, etc.

-Also, the commit message is important.
+### Commit messages

+Commit messages are important.
 Do not use meaningless messages, as I see students sometimes do:

-### Commit messages
 ```
 Add MyFile.java
 Alter MyFile.java